hseebens/SInAS/ReadMe.txt

 ####### SInAS workflow: Integration and standardisation of alien species data ###########
 #########################################################################################
 ##
-## sTwist workshop
-## Hanno Seebens, Frankfurt, 06.04.2020
+## Hanno Seebens, Frankfurt, 25.06.2025
 #########################################################################################

 The R scripts contain the implementation of a workflow to standardise and merge databases of alien species occurrences and years of first record.
-The workflow is described in detail in Seebens et al......
+The workflow is described in detail in Seebens, H.,
+D. A. Clarke, Q. Groom, J. R. U. Wilson, E. García-Berthou, I. Kühn, M. Roigé,
+S. Pagad, F. Essl, J. Vicente, M. Winter, and M. McGeoch.
+2020.
+A workflow for standardising and integrating alien species distribution data.
+NeoBiota 59:39–59.

 The R scripts can be used and modified freely as long as the work is properly cited with the aforementioned citation.